-Those calling government welfare schemes freebies are traitors, says Arvind Kejriwal
+Those calling government welfare schemes ‘freebies’ are traitors, says Arvind Kejriwal

-On July 16, Prime Minister Narendra Modi had accused the Opposition of promising freebies for votes and termed it ‘revdi culture’.
+On July 16, Prime Minister Narendra Modi had accused the Opposition of promising ‘freebies’ for votes and described the act as ‘revdi culture’.

-Delhi Chief Minister Arvind Kejriwal on Monday said that those who were terming his government’s welfare schemes freebies were traitors of the country, reported PTI.
+Delhi Chief Minister Arvind Kejriwal on Monday said that those who were terming his government’s welfare schemes “freebies” were traitors to the country, reported PTI.

 “There are some people who call the provision of free education, free treatment by government facilities as ‘revdi’ or ‘freebies’,” Kejriwal said at a media briefing.
 “An atmosphere is being created in the country against provisions of free education at government schools and free treatment at government hospitals.”

-The Aam Aadmi Party leader said that the focus should instead be to strengthen these welfare schemes as India celebrates its 75th Independence.
+The Aam Aadmi Party leader said that the focus should instead be on strengthening these welfare schemes as India celebrates its 75th Independence.

 Kejriwal’s statement came nearly a month after Prime Minister Narendra Modi had accused the Opposition of promising freebies for votes.
-Terming it the “revdi culture”, Modi had said on July 16 that distributing freebies is dangerous for the country, its development and well-being.
+Describing this as “revdi culture”, Modi had said on July 16 that distributing freebies is dangerous for the country, its development and well-being.

 Later on the same day, Kejriwal had countered the prime minister and said that free water, electricity and healthcare are not “revdis”.